SFU-CMPT-201/lecture-notes/01-tour.md

   systems.
     * The terms that you will encounter in this course as well as any other contexts related to systems.
-* The traditional OS stack
+* The traditional OS stack: the hardware layer, the kernel layer, and the application layer

   ```bash
   +--------------+